 Ready to start planning your fairytale wedding?
 Even if you have the most active imagination, you’ll probably need a little bit of help finding wedding inspiration along the way.
-While Pinterest is a great place to start, you’re going to more than a few tasty appetizer ideas and DIY vases to fashion the day of your dreams.
+While Pinterest is a great place to start, you’re going to want more than a few tasty appetizer ideas and DIY vases to fashion the day of your dreams.
 If you need a little help awakening that creative spark, read on.

 Here are a few places to look for wedding inspiration.

 Pinterest isn’t your only online resource.
 Instagram is one of the best - and easiest - places to look for ideas.
 Simply punch wedding-related hashtags into the search bar, and - voila - you’ve got a treasure trove of inspiration and the latest wedding trends.
 You can also get uber specific with your searches, so don’t be afraid to try obscure sounding hashtags - there are probably more than a few people just like you out there.

 Your own home

 Home is where the heart is, right?
 So why not steal your own style to stamp your wedding with your personality.
 If you like modern homewares and sleek, streamlined furniture, you may want to stop looking at rustic venues and go for something uber-contemporary.
 On the other end of the spectrum?
 A barn or outdoor wedding with vintage flourishes may be right up your alley.